 2nd day: O CEBREIRO - TRIACASTELA (21.7 km - 5h30 - difficulty 2/3)

+Breakfast and start of the stage.
 On this stage, you will move into the province of Corunna, where you will find expanses of eucalyptus and pine trees and numerous medieval bridges, such as those in Leboreiro and Furelos, as well as one of the most idyllic locations on the Camino in Ribadiso do Baixo near Arzua.
-Melide, which is famous for its octopus, is an obligatory stop for pilgrims and lovers of good food, whilst Arzua is famous for its designation of origin cheese
+Melide, which is famous for its octopus, is an obligatory stop for pilgrims and lovers of good food, whilst Arzua is famous for its designation of origin cheese.

 This long walking day can be split into two with an overnight stay in Melide (15km + 14km).